joeyipara02/Azure-AD-Project/README.md

 ![Alt Text](https://i.imgur.com/alKRJST.png)

-* **Name the Resource Group whatever you want but for this illustration I'm going to name it ADProject**
+* **Next we are going to name our Resource Group.
+It doesn't matter what you name it just be sure to select this Resource Group when you create your VM's.
+For this illustration I'm going to name it "ADProject"**

 ![Alt Text](https://i.imgur.com/e6S70iR.png)

 * **Select from the drop down bar of what region you want to use.
-Select the region that you are closest too.
+Select the region that you are closest to.
 This will help to reduce latency and improve performance.
-You also need to put all the machines that you want on the same network in the same region.
-I'm from the best coast the west coast so I'm going to select the Region (Us) West US 3.**
+You will need to put all the machines that you want on the same network in the same region.
+I'm from the best coast the west coast so I'm going to select the Region "(Us) West US 3".**

 * **Click "Review and Create".**

 ![Alt Text](https://i.imgur.com/W3YnU6n.png)

-* **On the next page just Click on "Create" on the bottom left where theres another arrow pointing to where its located.
+* **On the next page click "Create" on the bottom left.
 You have now created your resource group!**

 ![Alt Text](https://i.imgur.com/amMSExQ.png)